SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 # PnP Partner Pack - Manual Setup Guide

 ##Solution Overview
-PnP Partner pack allows you to extend the out of the box experience of Office 365 and SharePoint Online, by providing the following capabilities:
+PnP Partner pack allows you to extend the out of the box experience of Microsoft Office 365 and Microsoft SharePoint Online, by providing the following capabilities:
 * Save Site as Provisioning Template feature in Site Settings
 * Sub-Site creation  with custom UI and PnP Provisioning Template selection
 * Site Collection creation for non-admin users with custom UI and PnP Provisioning Template selection